joric/io_scene_b3d/README.md

 ### Import

-* Mind that UV mapping, normals and animation are not yet implemented.
+* Mind that animation is not yet implemented.
 Working on it!
 * Nodes with multiple meshes get converted into a single mesh (preserving brush_id).
 Maybe it's better to split those nodes into separate objects.
 * Nodes use original quaternion rotation and it affects user interface.